Arena Națională

+The Arena Națională is currently the home ground of FCSB, the biggest brand in Romanian football.
+FC Dinamo București also plays some selected matches at the Arena Națională.

 Construction

 The old stadium was demolished between 18 December 2007 and 20 February 2008, although a symbolic removal of seats took place on 21 November 2007, after Romania defeated Albania 6–1 in a qualifying match for Euro 2008.

 The construction phase generated some controversy over costs and delays, with Bucharest mayor Sorin Oprescu claiming that the works were 20 weeks behind schedule in May 2009.

 On 8 October 2009, it was decided that the stadium should also include a retractable roof worth €20,000,000.

 Construction was temporarily halted in December 2009 due to unfavorable weather conditions.

 Facilities

 The venue holds 55,634 people.
 3,600 VIP seats are available, with another 126 seats allotted for the press (with a possible expansion to 548 seats).
 The stadium includes some 360 restrooms and a retractable roof, which can be opened or closed in 15 minutes.
 It is also endowed with a floodlight system and 2100 parking spaces.
-The stadium is also very similar to the Stadion Narodowy in Warsaw, Poland, in terms of age, capacity and the roof.
+The stadium is also very similar to the Kazimierz Górski National Stadium in Warsaw, Poland, in terms of age, capacity and the roof.